Get useful tips, learn best practices and read the latest newsThe Whistlelink Blog

 2. What are the requirements of the law?

-The new EU Whistleblowing Directive came into force on 17 December 2021.
+The EU Whistleblowing Directive came into force on 17 December 2021.
 To meet the Directive’s requirements, organisations with 50+ employees and municipalities with over 10,000 inhabitants must implement secure and effective reporting channels.
-However, not all EU member states have adopted the Directive into national law yet.
-To see the current status of the deadline in your country, please read Where countries are up to in adopting the EU Whistleblowing Directive
+Most EU member states have since transposed the EU Directive into national law.
+To see the current status of your country, please read more about the National whistleblowing laws in the EU here.

 3. What are the key features of a whistleblower system?